sabrina-s/furryfriendfinder/README.md

 - [x] test for register
 - [x] users/register frontend
 - [x] log user in immediately after registering
-- [ ] test for change_password
-- [ ] users/change_password frontend
+- [x] users/change_password frontend
-- [ ] users/change_password validation; check if user in payload matches currently logged in user
+- [x] users/change_password validation; check if user in payload matches currently logged in user
 - [ ] dogs/adopt/:id backend
 - [ ] dogs/adopt/:id frontend

 ### TOFIX:
-- [ ] after login successfully, navbar doesn't change to display 'username - log out' instead of 'login' immedately. it only displays when you refresh
+- [ ] after login successfully, navbar doesn't change to display 'username - log out' instead of 'login' immediately. it only displays when you refresh
 - [ ] on page first load, if user not signed in yet, error retrieving /users/me because 'no authorization token was found'. need to rearrange placement of components/loading of api etc?

 ### TODO with amanda:
 - [ ] test users/logout; test that access_token is removed
+- [ ] test for change_password
-- [ ] users/login; issue with react-router `history`? see console errors.
+- [x] users/login; issue with react-router `history`? see console errors.